 - Daily logs available for download.

 Compose deployments of MySQL also come with a few MySQL specific features:

 - An optional add-on for real-time log access.

 - Start with 1GB storage for $27 - as you grow each additional gigabyte costs $18.

-Compose for MySQL deployments come with three data nodes and one haproxy portal.
+Compose for MySQL deployments come with three data nodes and two HAProxy portals.
 The three data nodes have 1GB of storage and 102MB of memory.
-The haproxy portal has 64MB of memory.
+The HAProxy portals each have 64MB of memory.